 Sourdough bread recipe is how the ancients made the daily loaf before the advent of commercial raising agents; this page is about making your own starter.

 Both whole rye and wheat flour contain yeasts and bacteria which ferment the sugars in the carbohydrate, producing gas to make the dough rise.
+Remember that a starch is simply a very long row of glucose molecules joined together in different ways; some are branched making them more readily digested.

 Whole dark rye flour is the best; lactobacillus and various natural yeasts get on with what they do best once you add water and put your starter in a warm place.